alinebee/Boxer/Readme.txt

 Build requirements
 ------------------

-To build the Boxer project you will need OS X 10.7 or higher and XCode 4.3 or higher.
+To build the Boxer project you will need OS X 10.8 or higher and XCode 4.5 or higher.
-(Boxer Bundler requires OS X 10.8 or higher: see below).

 All necessary frameworks and other dependencies are included in the Boxer repo, so the project itself is all you'll need.